-- 1. We understood, evaluated and validated management's key internal controls that were present in the Group's process in relation to determine the critical accounting estimates such as selling prices and selling expenses for their properties and, the costs to completion for PUD. - 2.
-We challenged management's key estimates for: - Selling prices which were estimated based on the prevailing market conditions.
+down amounted to RMB32 million for PUD and PHS 2.
+We challenged management's key estimates for:

+- Selling prices which were estimated based on the prevailing market conditions.
 We selected PUD and PHS on a sample basis to compare their estimated selling prices to the recent market transactions, making reference to the Group's selling prices of the same project's pre-sale units or the prevailing market prices of comparable properties with similar sizes, usages and locations; - Variable selling expenses were estimated based on certain percentages of selling prices.
-We compared the above estimated percentages with the actual average selling expenses to revenue ratio of the Group in recent years; and
+We compared the above estimated percentages with the actual average selling expenses to revenue ratio of the Group in recent years; and - For the estimated costs to completion for PUD, we reconciled them to the budgets approved by management, examined the signed construction contacts on a sample basis, or compared the anticipated completion costs to the actual costs of comparable properties with similar sizes, usages and locations of the Group in recent years.